GoogleChrome/developer.chrome.com/site/en/docs/devtools/lighthouse/index.md

 - Whenever you set out to optimize a site's load performance, always start with an audit.
 The audit establishes a baseline, and gives you tips on how to improve.
-- Make one change at a time, and audit the page after each change in order to see how that isolated change affects performance.
+- Make one change at a time, and audit the page after each change to see how that isolated change affects performance.

 ## Next steps {: #next-steps }